alisw/alisw.github.io/infrastructure-pr-testing.markdown

 If you do not have enough resources, do a scale down until you have them and then scale them back up.

 * These new resources will start in silent mode, so you are free to play with them, updating the scripts and making sure the behave correctly.
+You can use `aurora restart` to restart job and pick up changes, or if you changed `continuous-integration.aurora` make sure you have the correct number of instances before you run `aurora update start`.

 * Once you are satisfied with your changes scale down to half of the instances and then scale back up.
 The second half of instances will start in silent mode and warm up.